If you encounter issues loading this site, please refresh the page by using Ctrl + F5 if on Windows or Cmd + Shift + R if on Mac.

 Will Clay, photographer

 Formerly a professor of botany, Willard Clay has been a full-time photographer since 1982.
-Specializing in large-format photography, he has been the primary photographer for nine coffee table books and has been published in myriad calendars, magazines, books, and advertisements.
-Teaching credits include teaching at The Morton Arboretum since 2005 as well as The Great Smoky Mountains Institute at Tremont since 1985 and classes and seminars at many venues in the country.
+Specializing in large format photography, he has been the primary photographer for nine coffee table books and has been published in myriad calendars, magazines, books, and advertisements.
+Teaching credits include teaching at The Morton Arboretum since 2005 as well as at the Great Smoky Mountains Institute at Tremont since 1985.
+He leads classes and seminars at many venues in the country.

 Ken Thompson, photographer